Continually Updated Clinical Reference

 (800) 688-8765

-In many cases, behavioral problems respond to psychosocial interventions.
+In many individuals with intellectual disability, behavioral problems respond to psychosocial interventions.
 However, situations exist in which psychotropic medications can enhance a patient's response to psychosocial treatment.
 Other clinical conditions require psychopharmacologic treatment at the outset.

 Bipolar disorder, manic phase